vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Lolārka

 The choice for Lolārka as the place of Siva’s own initiation into the Six-syllable ´ mantra may not have been arbitrary.
-Dedicated to S¯urya, it was one of the main, non-Saiva temples in Vārān ´ . asī in the 12th century.
-The inscriptions of the Gāhaḍavāla kings, who were staunch Vais.ṇavas, mention only two Vārānas.ī temples by name in which the royal family performed p¯ujā, Adikeśava and ¯ Lolārka, on the two extreme ends, north and south, of the Avimuktaks.etra.
+Dedicated to Sūrya, it was one of the main, non-Saiva temples in Vārān ´ . asī in the 12th century.
+The inscriptions of the Gāhaḍavāla kings, who were staunch Vais.ṇavas, mention only two Vārānas.ī temples by name in which the royal family performed pūjā, Adikeśava and ¯ Lolārka, on the two extreme ends, north and south, of the Avimuktaks.etra.
 A queen of Govindacandra, Gosaladevī, issued a charter, after a bath in the Ganges, in front of the deity Lolārka in ad 1150.
 5 The same deity was the recipient of a grant given by Jayacandra in ad 1177 (EI IV, 128 f.).
 The im portant Lolārka is located near the confluence of the Ganges with the so-called Asi River at the southern tip of the holy ks.etra.

 Somehow this area of Benares remained connected with the worship of Rāma.
 Tulsīdās is said to have settled at what is now called Tulsī Ghāt., adjacent to the Lolārka compound and tradition has it that he died at the neighbouring Asighāt. in 1623 at the age of 80 (assī).